 The Alliances mentioned in this article are a typical example of competition although literally and legally a “Perfect Competition”,which is a market structure in which all companies sell an identical product, all companies are price takers (they cannot influence the market price of their product); market share has no influence on price; buyers have complete or "perfect" information – in the past, present and future – about the product being sold and the prices charged by each companies.

-With that being said, the reasons why the registration with Yoga Alliance Australia/Canada/Italia/UK /U.S is employer recognised and enables yoga professionals to apply for professional indemnity insurance, are mainly due to the creation and implementation of a voluntary “de facto standards”.
+With that being said, the reasons why the registration with Yoga Alliance-Australia, International, Canada, Italy, UK and U.S in the past twenty years has become widely recognised and accepted by employers, yoga students and practitioners worldwide and enables yoga professionals to apply for professional indemnity insurance and work anywhere in the world, are mainly due to the creation and implementation of a voluntary “de facto standards”.
 The term de facto standard is a Latin phrase that means “in fact” (literally by or from fact) which is used in contrast with obligatory standards (also known as “de jure standards").
 A de facto standard achieves its status through public acceptance or market forces (such as early entrance to the market) rather than because it was officially approved by some standards organisation or government.